 - Swap milk for juice.
 Use peach juice or apple juice for a sweeter smoothie.
-You coula also use pineapple juice or orange juice but keep in mind, that the stronger flavors may overpower the peach flavor.
+You could also use pineapple juice or orange juice but keep in mind, that the stronger flavors may overpower the peach flavor.

 - For an extra boost of nutrition add a scoop of vanilla protein powder or collagen to the peach smoothie.
-Sprinkle with flax seeds, hemp seeds, chia seeds, or even teaspoon cinnamon for extra fiber and antioxidants!
+Sprinkle with flax seeds, hemp seeds, chia seeds, or even a teaspoon of cinnamon for extra fiber and antioxidants!

 - Leafy greens.
 Make it a little bit more of a green smoothie and add a bunch of spinach leaves for calcium.
 Don’t worry, you won’t taste it!

 - Nut butter.
-Some people like to add in almond butter or cashew butter for an extra bit of healthy fat, protein, and thickness.
+Some people like to add almond butter or cashew butter for an extra bit of healthy fat, protein, and thickness.
 This is a great way to replace bananas if you don’t have any on hand.

 Technically you can, but they’ll never completely blend in.
 You’ll always have flecks of peach skin floating around and if you don’t like the texture, then I recommend removing the skin before adding it to the blender.

 Sure you can!
 If you’re replacing peach slices with nectarine slices, you may get away with not peeling them as their skin is more delicate and doesn’t have any peach fuzz.

 Orange always goes well with peach!
 If you love the tartness of a smoothie just as much as sweetness, you’ll love this combination.
 Try blood oranges for a beautiful color and a little extra pizzaz.